• Skip to primary navigation

 How do you keep pork chops from drying out?

-Use the timer, don't overcook your pan seared pork chops.
-Also let pork rest for at least 5 minutes before cutting into it.
+Use the timer, don't overcook your panko pork chops.
+Also let pork rest for at least 5 minutes before cutting into it to seal in the juices.

-• Double the pan seared pork chop recipe to have leftovers.
-It's great on a salad.
+• Double the panko pork chop recipe to have leftovers.
+It's great cold on a salad.

-• Cook up some pasta, add leftover vegetables and pork to the pasta.
+• Cook up some pasta, add leftover vegetables and breaded pork chop to the pasta.

 • Pork chop: Pan Fried Pork Chop with Apples